 Women’s Podium Leadership • Aug 9

 Dr. Hilary Apfelstadt recently retired from her position as Director of Choral Activities and Professor of Conducting at the University of Toronto.
 Raised in Nova Scotia, she earned degrees from the University of Toronto, the University of Illinois, and the University of Wisconsin-Madison.

 Formerly Director of Choral Activities and Associate Director of the School of Music at the Ohio State University (1993 – 2010), she has conducted choirs at divisional and national conferences of the American Choral Directors Association (ACDA), and conducted the University of Toronto MacMillan Singers at Podium 2012, the national conference of Choral Canada.
 She has directed all-state choruses in 35 states and led the 2011 Ontario Youth Choir.

 Her research interests include choral pedagogy; repertoire, particularly of Canadian composers; and leadership styles among conductors.
-She is currently preparing a book on the life and work of Canadian composer, Ruth Watson Henderson.
+Her recent book on the life and music of Canadian composer Ruth Watson Henderson, entitled “I Didn’t Want It To be Boring,” (Toronto: Prism Publishers) won the Choral Canada Award for Outstanding Choral Publication in 2018.
 She is a frequent conference presenter and often does conducting master classes at various levels, including several university residencies.